 - Break free from ever more complex naming conventions for hostnames as a means of identity.
 Use a very rich set of meta data provided by each machine to address them.
-Meta data comes from Puppet, Chef, Facter, Ohai or plugins you provide yourself.
+Meta data comes from Puppet, Facter, or other sources.

 - Comes with simple to use command line tools to call remote agents.

 - Ability to write custom reports about your infrastructure.

 - A number of agents to manage packages, services and other common components are available from the community.